zhaozj89/Educational-Question-Generation/README.md

 # Educational Question Generation of Children Storybooks via Question Type Distribution Learning and Event-centric Summarization

+This repository is the official implementation of [our paper](https://openreview.net/forum?id=QMFQWUBmLDR).
 We consider generating high-cognitive-demand (HCD) educational questions by learning question type distribution and event-centric summarization.
-This repository is the official implementation of [our paper](https://openreview.net/forum?id=QMFQWUBmLDR).
+Please feel free to contact me at zzhaoao@nuist.edu.cn if you have any questions.

 <div align=center>
 <img src="https://github.com/zhaozj89/Educational-Question-Generation/blob/main/images/overview.jpg" width="600">